Skip Ribbon Commands

 Property taxes account for a small portion of the Metro Vancouver budget and support the regional parks system, as well as other services including air quality management and regional planning activities.

 Metro Vancouver Housing Corporation is a non-profit organization owned by the Metro Vancouver Regional District.
-Ongoing operations of Metro Vancouver’s housing is financed almost entirely through rents paid by tenants.
+Ongoing operations of Metro Vancouver’s housing are financed almost entirely through rents paid by tenants.
 Investment in new affordable housing over the next 10 years comes from Metro Vancouver in conjunction with various affordable housing funding bodies.

 A financial report including audited consolidated financial statements of the four legal entities is posted annually.